 In 2013 the time had come to bring this idea to life, so I wrote my bachelor thesis about femininity in it's entirety and created my first trans-positive Fashion collection.

 I took Baal to Berlin fashion week, Hamburg Pride week, Sparkle Manchester, TransPride Brighton and TransPride SouthWest and moved it and myself to London in 2016.

-In December 2018 I collaborated with The Institute of contemporary Art (ICA) in London, GUAP magazine and the London College of Fashion and in 2019 I'm working on a new London boat and club life inspired fashion collection.
+In December 2018 I collaborated with The Institute of contemporary Art (ICA) in London, GUAP magazine and the London College of Fashion and in 2020 I was invited to speak about my visions in fashion at Sohohouse London.